cgyeager/template/essays/javascript_refl.md

 basics of Javascript was to get a rotating triangle on my web browser.
 I was suprised at how much faster it is to use WebGL than it is using OpenGL with C or C++.
 Once I become more proficient in Javascript I think will do all my prototyping in WebGL.

-I think WODs will be a useful exercise.
+I'm currently taking the software engineering course at UH Manoa and the professor is having the students do Word I think WODs will be a useful exercise.
 I know some software engineering jobs out there like to test potential recruits with programming exercises and I think the pressure put on us to finish a working program in a short amount of time is good practice.
 Also during the first WOD I realized I didn't know how to manipulate Javascript strings.
 I took a leap of faith and treated the